HomeIndustrySTMicroelectronics joins FiRa board, strengthening commitment to UWB ecosystem and automotive Digital...

 STMicroelectronics joins FiRa board, strengthening commitment to UWB ecosystem and automotive Digital Key adoption

-STMicroelectronics has announced that Rias Al-Kadi, General Manager of the Company’s Range and Connectivity Division, has joined the board of directors of the FiRa Consortium, the industry body dedicated to advancing secured fine ranging and positioning ultra-wideband (UWB) technology.
+STMicroelectronics, a global semiconductor leader serving customers across the spectrum of electronics applications, announced that Rias Al-Kadi, General Manager of the Company’s Range and Connectivity Division, joined the board of directors of the FiRa Consortium, the industry body dedicated to advancing secured fine ranging and positioning ultra-wideband (UWB) technology.

 “STMicroelectronics has long been a valued member of the FiRa Consortium, and we are thrilled to welcome them at the Sponsor level.
 This upgrade is a reflection of ST’s deepening commitment to the future of Ultra-Wideband technology and to FiRa’s mission.
 We are especially pleased to have Rias Al-Kadi, General Manager of ST’s Ranging and Connectivity Division, join our Board of Directors.
 His experience and leadership will be instrumental as we continue to expand UWB’s global impact and shape the future of secure, interoperable solutions,” states SK Yong, FiRa Consortium Board Chairman.